danthreepo/CapstoneProject_2025/DATA_DICTIONARY.md

 **Dropped Unused Colounms:**
 Dropped these columns from Data Frame 1 `MOVIE ID`, `RUNTIME`, `DIRECTOR`, `DIRECTOR ID`, `STAR`, `STAR ID`, `VOTES`; and these from Data frame 2 `UNAMED: 0`,`ID`,`YEAR`,`AGE`, `TYPE`

+## Feature Engineering

+I formatted the rating systems on each file to put them in the same format.
+I then created a new column with the average of both rating systems.

+## Visualizations

+I created 4 charts.
+One chart shows the highest rated movies, one that shows the lowest rated movies, one that shows the total amount of movies that are available on each streaming service, and one that shows how the quality of a movie relates to the box office return.

 ## Notes
 - These datasets were sourced from Kaggle and merged based on `MOVIE NAME`.
 - Some movies might be missing from the merged dataset if they exist in only one source or if they were not available on the streaming services.
-- Some movies may be classified under multiple genres
+- Some movies may be available on multiple streaming services.
-- Future improvements: Create a function that will run all of the genres independent of each other and score the streaming platforms based on those results.
+- Future improvements: I would like to find a source where I can import the cost of the movies and then compare them to the box office returns and the ratings to see the relationship between them.
-- Other ideas: Take this data to find movies based on ratings to watch
+- Other ideas: Take this data to find to create a program that would recommend movies based on personal ratings.